 The global Computer Aided Detection (CAD) market size was valued at USD 402.9 million in 2014.
 Increasing cancer prevalence and raising awareness in the population for regular health check-ups are the most significant drivers of the global CAD industry.
 The deaths due to cancer have led the government to take various awareness initiatives along with the key industry contributors to come up with breakthrough imaging technologies.

 According to the WHO report, cancer is the leading cause of mortality and morbidity worldwide.
-There were approximately 14 million new cancer cases and 8.2 million cancer related deaths in 2012, and the cases are expected to reach around 22 million within next two decades.
+There were approximately 14 million new cancer cases and 8.2 million cancer-related deaths in 2012, and the cases are expected to reach around 22 million within the next two decades.